CKGC-FM

 CKGC-FM is an 80s Hits formatted broadcast radio station.
 The station is licensed to Iqaluit, Nunavut and serves Iqaluit and Apex in Nunavut.
 CKGC-FM is owned and operated by Northern Lights Entertainment, Inc.

+History

+On February 1, 2010, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by Northern Lights Entertainment Inc. to operate a new English-language FM radio station in Iqaluit at 103.5 MHz (channel 278A) with an effective radiated power of 415 watts (non-directional antenna with an effective height of the antenna above average terrain of -37.8 metres).

+The station signed on the air on March 25, 2011.